SHOULD WE MEASURE A LIFE PHILOSOPHY?

 This can mean that our deepest beliefs and values are sometimes formed by people who hardly have our best interests in mind, or rank amateurs.
 Sometimes they’re oblivious.
-Other times they might be downright hostile.
-And sometimes, they had access to our source code, way back when we were pretty vulnerable.
+Other times they might be hostile.
+And sometimes, they had access to our source code, back when we were vulnerable.

-Given this, it’s probably a pretty good idea to take a look at our life philosophy.
+Given this, it’s often a pretty good idea to take a good look at our life philosophy.

 It’s probably even a good idea to “judge” it a little – like a helpful coach or parent or teacher – to try to get it in the best shape possible.

 Maybe our parents, family, friends, teachers, community-at-large, and the entertainers and marketing departments who create the media we all consume, all in one concerted and coordinated effort, sagely and selflessly helped us create and shape a life philosophy that is leading us toward everything good and wholesome and true – toward that will ultimately make us happy, healthy, and wise, and will ultimately result in the “life well lived.”
 Maybe we’ve never encountered anyone who is deliberately trying to use, manipulate, or exploit us.
 Maybe we live in quite a perfect, perfectly constructed, and perfectly sealed bubble.